 Particularly with many of today’s interior design concepts of “shabby-chic”, freestanding tubs often are design with a vintage flair, which adds warmth to a bathroom.

-However, if you are considering a freestanding tub, it’s important to remember that having the appropriate size bathroom makes all the difference, particularly if you still want a shower stall in the bathroom.
+However, if you are considering a freestanding tub, it’s important to remember that having the appropriate size bathroom makes all the difference, particularly if you still want a shower stall in the bathroom or have one of many walk in showers available.
 You may have the ability to extend space with an adjoining room or closet to expand the bathroom area.
 Trying to add a shower to a freestanding bathtub is awkward.
 It will only detract from the beauty that the tub offers.

 A smaller bathroom, like the one seen below may not allow room for a bathtub.
 One of the best ways to spruce up and fashion the bathroom is the use of contrasting tiles with hexagons and herringbone.
 Offset with wood trim and bronze fixtures highlights the room and creates that luxurious warm feel.